All Episodes

 He's getting our load next, say the drive-by media.

-And I predicted to you, folks, this is this is I know so a lot about human nature.
+And I predicted to you, folks, I know a lot about human nature.

-They're gonna come back and be even more intolerant.
+They're going to come back and be even more intolerant.

-They're not gonna get anything done because they're not gonna have the votes.
+They're not going to get anything done because they're not going to have the votes.

 But they've got to go out there and keep all these lunatics that vote for them appeased.